 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In the United States, there were 1,018,700 jobs for High School Teacher in 2016.
+There were about 1,018,700 jobs for High School Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 76,800 new jobs for High School Teacher by 2026.
 Due to new job openings and attrition, there will be an average of 79,500 job openings in this field each year.

 The states with the most job growth for High School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

 High School Teachers make between $39,740 and $97,500 a year.